Wah Taj!

 Its just a list, but its popular.
 The places that didnt win, will look down upon it.
 I knew the Taj was going to make it anyway! so yay!

-2. kaush Says:
+2. kaush says:

 I don’t remember the Taj at all.
 I have a picture with it but I was too little!
 Sheesh I so want to visit!